Ernyoke/certified-aws-solutions-architect-professional/03-networking/direct-connect.md

 ## Transit VIFs and TGW

 - A DX Gateway does not route between the associated VPCs to that gateway, it only routes from on-premises to AWS side or vice-versa
-- Transit Gateways are regionals, it is possible to peer TGWs allowing connections between regions
+- Transit Gateways are regional, it is possible to peer TGWs allowing connections between regions
 - Transit Gateways are hub-and-spoke architecture, anything associated with a TGW is able to communicate with anything other associated to that TGW
 - This architecture also works within peered TGWs
 - DX-TGW Architecture: